levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/sharing-your-story/sharing-your-story.md

 title: Sharing Your Story
 permalink: /you-the-trainer/first-3-sessions-of-your-event/sharing-your-story/
 author: Chris Michael for Tactical Tech
-summary: This is a summary for this page.
+summary: "Nametags are helpful, but they don’t stimulate the necessary engagement and energy that starts off an effective gathering.
+For that, we turn to creative exercises to help participants and trainers learn about each other, our motivations for our attendance and our perspectives on relevant issues."
 date: 03/00/2016
 hide: true
+breadcrumb: Sharing Your Story
 ---

-# Sharing Your Story: Creative Introductions and Perspectives #
-Nametags are helpful, but they don’t stimulate the necessary engagement and energy that starts off an effective gathering.
-For that, we turn to creative exercises to help participants and trainers learn about each other, our motivations for our attendance and our perspectives on relevant issues.

 ## Creative Introductions ##

 Though you can invite people to introduce themselves in a way that they’re familiar with —their name, where they come from, and their affiliation — we encourage more creative introductions to jump-start your event.
 By starting with a creative introduction, you’re setting the tone to show that this will be a fun, engaging and participatory event.